HamStudy/hamstudy-hambook/tech2022/content/Part 3. Appendix/0 Preparing for the 2026 test.md

 If you studied using the 2022-2026 Technician HamBook but expect to test on or after July 1, 2026 with the 2026-2030 Technician class question pool, this supplement is for you!
 The new pool introduces several updated and brand-new questions covering topics that weren't included before.
 This chapter walks you through all the new material you'll need to know.
 Note that there are a lot of wording changes on other questions not covered here, but they weren't considered significant enough to need extra focus.

-Don't worry—everything you learned from the 2022 book still applies.
+Don't worry — everything you learned from the 2022 book still applies.
 This section is just a refresher with a focus on the specific wording and topics covered by the new questions for those who are nervous.

 ---